The Complete Beginner's Path

 ht = A · ht−1 + B · xt

-The matrix A controls how the previous state is transformed (memory).
-The matrix B controls how the new input is mixed in.
-The output is yt = C · ht.
-This takes constant time per step — no matter how long the sequence, each new token costs the same.
+The matrix A controls how the previous state decays and mixes (it's the "memory" operator).
+The matrix B controls how much of the new input is written into the state.
+The output yt = C · ht reads a projection of the state.
+Processing each token costs constant time: one matrix-vector product for A·h, one for B·x, one for C·h.
+No matter how long the sequence, each new token costs the same.

 Interactive: Linear Recurrence